Extra-Virgin Olive Oil

 The Science

-- Guasch-Ferre et al. (2022): 92,383 participants over 28 years; >0.5 tbsp/day olive oil linked to 19% lower CVD mortality, 29% lower neurodegenerative mortality.
-(Journal of the American College of Cardiology)
+- Guasch-Ferré et al. (2022, JACC): 92,383 U.S. adults over 28 years; >0.5 tbsp/day olive oil linked to 19% lower CVD mortality, 29% lower neurodegenerative mortality.

-- Estruch et al. (2018): PREDIMED trial; EVOO-supplemented Mediterranean diet reduced major cardiovascular events by ~30%.
-(NEJM)
+- Estruch et al. (2018, NEJM): PREDIMED trial; EVOO-supplemented Mediterranean diet reduced major cardiovascular events by ~30%.

-- Beauchamp et al. (2005): Oleocanthal inhibits COX-1 and COX-2 with potency comparable to ibuprofen.
-(Nature)
+- Beauchamp et al. (2005, Nature): Oleocanthal inhibits COX-1 and COX-2 with potency comparable to ibuprofen.

 Key Nutrients